cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

-# [ML-02E] Example - Modeling the strength of concrete
+# [MLE-01] Example - Modeling the strength of concrete

 ## Introduction

-The purpose of this example is to illustrate the basic syntax of scikit-learn using data from the field of engineering.
-In that filed, it is crucial to have accurate estimates of the performance of building materials.
-These estimates are required in order to develop safety guidelines governing the materials used in the construction of buildings, bridges and roadways.
+The purpose of this example is to illustrate the basic syntax of scikit-learn using data from the field of **engineering**, where it is crucial to have accurate estimates of the performance of building materials.
+Those estimates are required in order to develop safety guidelines governing the materials used in the construction of buildings, bridges and roadways.

-Estimating the strength of concrete is a challenge of particular interest.
+Estimating the **strength of concrete** is a challenge of particular interest.
 Although it is used in nearly every construction project, concrete performance varies greatly due to a wide variety of ingredients that interact in complex ways.
 As a result, it is difficult to accurately predict the strength of the final product.
-A model that could reliably predict concrete strength given a listing of the composition of the input materials could result in safer construction practices.
+A model that could reliably predict concrete strength given the composition of the input materials could result in safer construction practices.

 The concrete compressive strength seems to be a highly nonlinear function of age and ingredients.
 I-Cheng Yeh found success using neural networks to model concrete strength data.
 The file `concrete.csv` contains 1,030 examples of concrete with eight features describing the components used in the mixture.
 These features are thought to be related to the final compressive strength and they include the amount (in kilograms per cubic meter) of cement, slag, ash, water, superplasticizer, coarse aggregate, and fine aggregate used in the product in addition to the aging time (measured in days).